FlightAware

 FlightAware is an American multi-national technology company that provides real-time, historical, and predictive flight tracking data and products.
-As of 2025, it is the world's largest flight tracking platform, with a network of over 32,000 ADS-B ground stations in 200 countries.
+As of 2025, it is one of the world's largest flight tracking platform, with a network of over 40,000 ADS-B ground stations in 196 countries.
 FlightAware also provides aviation data and predicted ETAs to airlines, airport operators, and software developers.
-FlightAware is a subsidiary of Collins Aerospace, with headquarters in Eleven Greenway Plaza in Houston and sales offices in New York City, Austin, Singapore, and London.
+FlightAware is a subsidiary of Collins Aerospace, with headquarters in Eleven Greenway Plaza in Houston, Texas, and sales offices in New York City, Austin (Texas), Singapore, and London.

 History

 In 2004, CEO Daniel Baker started exploring the idea of creating a free flight tracking service as he wanted a way for his family to track his private flights around the country.
 At the time, there were few enterprise solutions that offered this kind of service.
 Baker recruited friends Karl Lehenbauer and David McNett to help create a free public flight tracking service.
-On March 17, 2005, FlightAware was officially founded and began processing live flight data.
+On March 17, 2004, FlightAware was officially founded and began processing live flight data.
 It earned over one million dollars in revenue in its first 18 months.
-FlightAware has been profitable since 2006 and is growing at the rate of 40-50% per year, as of April 2014.
+FlightAware has been profitable since 2006 and is growing at the rate of 40–50% per year, as of April 2014.
 On November 16, 2021, Collins Aerospace completed its acquisition of FlightAware.

+In October 2023, FlightAware added helicopters to its flight-tracking services.
+The new service has been given the name, Global for Helicopters.

+In August 2024, FlightAware sent to its users an email regarding a data breach of their website.
+Per FlightAware email, the affected data include passwords and email addresses, and may include their extended data if the user has provided it to the company on their profile.
+At the time FlightAware has not yet said how many users are affected by it.